olebole/irafdoc/doc/tasks/noao/digiphot/apphot/radprof.rst

   <div class="highlight-default-notranslate"><pre>
   ap&gt; display dev$ypix 1 fi+

+  ... display the image

   ap&gt; radprof dev$ypix 7.0 0.5

+  ... type ? to print a short help page

+  ... move the image cursor to a star
+  ... type i to enter the interactive setup menu
+  ... enter maximum radius in pixels of the radial profile or
       CR to accept the default value
+  ... set the fwhmpsf, centering radius, inner and outer sky
       annuli, apertures, sigma, profile radius and step size using the graphics cursor and the stellar radial profile plot
+  ... typing &lt;CR&gt; leaves everything at the default value ... type q to quit the setup menu

+  ... type the v key to verify the parameters

+  ... type the w key to save the parameters in the parameter files

+  ... move the image cursor to the star of interest and tap
       the space bar

+  ... type :order 3 to change the spline order and see if the
        fit improves, if it does type w

+  ... a radial profile plot will appear on the graphics terminal

+  ... type q to quit and q to confirm the quit

+  ... by default radprof does not create an output file
   </pre></div>
   <p>
   2. Compute the radial profiles for a few  stars in dev$ypix using a contour